Master20100/Note-Taker/README.md

 THEN that note appears in the right-hand column
-WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column
+WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column WHEN I click on delete icon beside the note
+THEN I am presented with all the notes except for the deleted ones.

 In depth:-
 First, the user opens the webpage called note taker then once clicks on get started.
 Once he clicks, a fetch GET call is made